connor-lab/ncov2019-artic-nf/README.md

 This repo contains both [Singularity]("https://sylabs.io/guides/3.0/user-guide/index.html") and Dockerfiles.
 The containers will be available from Docker/Singularityhub shortly.

 ##### Conda
-The repo contains an environment.yml file which automatically builds the correct conda env if `--profile conda` is specifed in the command.
+The repo contains an environment.yml file which automatically builds the correct conda env if `-profile conda` is specifed in the command.
 Although you'll need `conda` installed, this is probably the easiest way to run this pipeline.

 ##### Executors
 By default, the pipeline just runs on the local machine.
 You can specify `-profile slurm` to use a SLURM cluster.
 Additional [config]("https://www.nextflow.io/docs/latest/executor.html#slurm") can be added with `-c /path/to/config.nf`.

+##### Profiles
+You can use multiple profiles at once, separating them with a comma.
+This is described in the Nextflow [documentation](https://www.nextflow.io/docs/latest/config.html#config-profiles)

 ##### Config
 Configuration options are set in `conf/base.config`.
 They are described and set to sensible defaults (as suggested in the [nCoV-2019 novel coronavirus bioinformatics protocol](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html "nCoV-2019 novel coronavirus bioinformatics protocol"))